Feli0922/OpenDoorsEnglish/README.md

 - run ESLint when you save
 - make sure tab size to 2 spaces instead of 4

-4. clone this repo if you haven't already, and run the following command:
+4. clone this repo if you haven't already, and run the following command inside of your cloned project directory:

 ```
 npm install